AndrusAsumets/supershy-client/README.md

 </p>

-During its initiation, the client creates two new VPS instances (let's call them First Node and Second Node) inside Digital Ocean, Exoscale, Hetzner and/or Vultr containing nothing else but a SSH server.
+During its initiation, the client creates two new VPS instances (let's call them First Node and Second Node) inside Exoscale, Hetzner and/or Digital Ocean containing nothing else but a SSH server.
 Next up, it creates a SSH connection from your machine to the First Node.
 All of your local TCP (HTTP etc.) traffic will be routed through the instance via sshuttle as though you had been